fluent/fluentd-docs-gitbook/plugins/output/relabel.md

-# relabel Output Plugin
+# `relabel` Output Plugin

 The `relabel` output plugin re-labels events.

+It is included in Fluentd's core.

 ## Example Configuration

-`out_relabel` is included in Fluentd's core.
-No additional installation process is required.

 ```
 <match pattern>